jlfaucher/executor/incubator/ooRexxShell/readme.txt

 CMD> oorexxshell call "my script path"

 To replay a set of commands from an interactive ooRexxShell:
-First, launch ooRexxShell.
+Solution 1
+    < my_commands.txt
+Solution 2
-Copy its queue name (displayed before the first prompt, also available in .ooRexxShell~queueName).
+    Copy the input queue name (displayed before the first prompt, also available in .ooRexxShell~queueName).
     From another command prompt, execute:
     CMD>  type my_commands.txt | rxqueue <queuename>
     BASH> cat  my_commands.txt | rxqueue <queuename>
     Back in ooRexxShell.
     Press <enter>.
     If you typed a command in ooRexxShell, it will be executed first.
-Then each command read from the queue will be executed.
+    Then each command read from the input queue will be executed.

 Queries